African American Civil Rights Grants

 Third Street Bethel AME Church Rehabilitation and NR Nomination Update

-The 3rd Street Bethel Baptist Church served as a location for African Americans to safely meet and plan for issues revolving around the community.
+The Third Street Bethel AME Church served as a location for African Americans to safely meet and plan for issues revolving around the community.
 Grant funds will allow for roof repair, water remediation, and interior rehabilitation.